robjm16/domain_specific_ChatGPT/retrieval_based_chatbot_article.md

     return full_prompt
 ~~~

-And here is a screenshot of the simple interface:
+Here is a screenshot of the chatbot's interface:

 ![Chatbot Interface](interface_example.png)

 ### Conclusion
 Domain-specific chatbots are poised to  revolutionize the way companies and other organizations manage knowledge and engage with customers.
 Efficiently scaling such chatbots is a key consideration.
-Vector databases can play an instrumental role, helping companies to store, query, manage and scale vectors to accommodate their expansive and continually growing knowledge bases.
+Vector databases can play an instrumental role, helping companies to store, query and manage vectors to accommodate their expansive and continually growing knowledge bases.